NASA-AMMOS/3DTilesRendererJS/PLUGINS.md

 _available in the examples directory_

 Plugin that processes geometry buffer attributes into smaller data types on load and disables texture mipmaps to save memory.
 The default compression is fairly aggressive and may cause artifacts.
-Can reduce geometry memory footprint by more than half.
+Can reduce geometry memory footprint by more than half and texture memory by around a third.

 ### .constructor